ablanco1950/bone-fracture-7fylg-Resized_SVR/README.md

 Download all project datasets to a folder on disk.

-You only need to have 50GB of free disk space (which is normal) you may need more than 16GB of RAM
+You only need to have 50GB of free disk space (which is normal), you may need more than 16GB of RAM

 You don't need a GPU